-We're currently on our very first cruise, right now!
-Woohoo!
-Travelling around the South Pacific Islands with Royal Caribbean on the Voyager of the Seas Ship.
-We're having a fantastic time!
+We recently travelled around the South Pacific Islands with Royal Caribbean on the Voyager of the Seas Ship.
+I would have loved a check list style packing list for a 12 day south pacific cruise before jumping on board, so I'd like to share my wisdom, to make your next cruise easy peasy!
+We had a fantastic time!
 Eating way too much food, drinking way too many Pina Coladas and sleeping more than we are awake.
 But, It's exactly what we wanted out of this holiday so we're happy as a pig in....

 After such an incredibly hectic personal shift and roller coaster at the end of 2016 and beginning of 2017, it's pure serenity to literally worry about nothing and have the option of guilt-free catch up of preciously needed sleep.